One of the fundamental principles of an economy that allows capital markets to thrive is that businesses need regular financing.

 - Creates a differentiation between companies – Credit ratings allow regulators to easily differentiate between performing and non-performing companies.

 - Timely action – Credit ratings allow regulators to take timely action against defaulting companies.

 Things to Remember Before Making Investment Decisions Using Credit Ratings

-It is important to remember that credit ratings rely heavily on subjective information and expert judgments.
+It is important to remember that credit ratings rely heavily on subjective information and expert’s judgments.
 Hence, keep the following points in mind before investing:

 - Credit ratings are based on the past performance of the company.
-While ratings are revised to keep them relevant, the frequency of revisions is not high.
+While ratings are revised to keep them relevant, the frequency of revisions is not frequent.

 - An issuing company that has malicious intentions can hide information from the credit rating agency too.
 Hence, it is not a full-proof way of assessing the company’s reliability.

 - Credit agencies rate an instrument and not the company.
 Hence, you must look at credit ratings of different instruments offered by the same issuer before making a decision.

 - There is a possibility of an issuer influencing its rating.